Treasures of Japan with South Korea

 Uno-ko / NaoshimaApril 16 — April 17

 Visit some of the many contemporary art museums in Naoshima.
-The Benesse House Museum, features interesting displays that combine art and nature through the collaborative efforts of many world-renowned artists and architects.
-The Chichu Art Museum, literally, “in the earth,” houses a number of site-specific installations by James Turrell and Walter De Maria, and paintings by Claude Monet.
+The Benesse House Museum features interesting displays that combine art and nature through the collaborative efforts of many world-renowned artists and architects.
+The Chichu Art Museum houses a number of site-specific installations by James Turrell and Walter De Maria and paintings by Claude Monet.
 The next day, take a relaxing walk through one of Japan’s most beautiful gardens, Koraku-en, a 17th-century formal garden encompassing 28 acres of walking trails, ponds, plum and cherry trees, and a classic teahouse.
 In the afternoon, tour the old merchant quarter of Kurashiki, where many fine examples of 17th-century warehouses, mills, and shops can be found.

 Miyajima / HiroshimaApril 18

 This morning, visit one of Japan’s scenic wonders, Miyajima, or “shrine island.”
 Photograph the iconic scarlet torii, a giant camphor-wood gate at the entrance to the Itsukushima Shrine, a World Heritage Site and a sacred site of pilgrimage.
 At high tide it appears to float in the surrounding waters.
-Enjoy lunch in Hiroshima, then visit the compelling Peace Memorial Park located in the heart of the city.
+After lunch, visit Shukkeien Japanese Garden, Sandankyo Canyon, or the compelling Peace Memorial Park located in the heart of the city.
 A World Heritage Site, the park and its monuments are dedicated to the hope for world peace; an arch-shaped cenotaph includes the names of all the known victims of the atomic bomb.

-After breakfast set out for Akiyoshi-do, a huge limestone cavern, filled with a fantastic variety of rock formations and other unique geological features.
-After lunch on board, take a stroll through the lively Karato Fish Market.
-After this, enjoy some free time to browse the shops or take a walk along the lovely seaside promenade.
+After breakfast, set out for Akiyoshi-do Cave, a huge limestone cavern filled with a fantastic variety of rock formations and other unique geological features.
+Before lunch on board the ship, take a stroll through the lively Karato Fish Market and practice ordering and tasting fresh sushi.

-Disembark in Shimonoseki this morning and depart overland for Hagi, an exquisite medieval samurai town which served as the capital of the local daimyo, feudal lords, between 1603 and 1868.
-Stroll through the serene Tokoji Temple and burial site of the daimyo which is surrounded by thousands of stone lanterns.
-Hagi is also world-renowned for its pastel-glazed pottery and you will have the opportunity to watch a master-potter at work.
+Disembark in Hagi, an exquisite medieval samurai town which served as the capital of the local daimyo, feudal lords, between 1603 and 1868.
+Stroll through the serene Tokoji Temple and burial site of the daimyo, which is surrounded by thousands of stone lanterns.
+Hagi is also world-renowned for its pastel-glazed pottery, and you will have the opportunity to watch a master-potter at work.

 Tsushima IslandApril 22